-Adopted in 2012, Women@Capgemini is a global program supported by our Chairman and Group CEO Paul Hermelin to set the overarching guidelines around gender balance across the Group.
+Adopted in 2012, Women@Capgemini is a global program setting the overarching guidelines around gender balance across the Group.
 Women@Capgemini encapsulates all initiatives across our business units around the world, allowing us to share best practices.
 Based on the fundamental principle of “equal opportunities, equal chances”, Women@Capgemini leverages all talents in the organisation to deliver innovative results to stakeholders including our team members, clients, partners and shareholders.
 One of the main goals is to globally change corporate mentalities through strong commitments and role modelling from Group leaders.

 Why is Women@Capgemini important?

 Women@Capgemini forms an integral part of Capgemini’s business development and commitment to gender equity.
 Equal distribution of talent amongst all genders have been proven to accelerate business and benefit from shared diversity of ideas or innovation.
 Working across numerous service capabilities and geographies collaboratively assists in the invaluable perspective needed to deliver value to our clients, our business and our communities.
 At Capgemini the greatest resource we have is our people and ensuring we are representative of the entirety of society helps to promote an inclusive and balanced environment where all team members feel supported and welcomed.
 With an active commitment to gender equality we aim to attract new talent, keep our existing staff and strengthen their relationship with the organisation.